Updated: Jun 10

 Welcome back all.
 I am so glad you decided to stop by today.
-In fact, I am changing into my cardigan and sneakers right now, so I can be a better host for all of you neighbors who have come to visit me today.
-I know I have not finished my "List of Favorite Animation Characters", but I have been busy working on book 2 and have not had the time to blog.
+In fact, I am changing into my cardigan and sneakers right now, so I can be a better host for all of you neighbors who have come to visit today.
+I know I haven't finished my "List of Favorite Animation Characters", but I have been busy working on book 2 and have not had the time to blog.
 As you know my day job requires a lot of time and energy, so I am limited in the mental and physical resources I have to give to my writing.
 Book 2 will be taking precedent for the foreseeable future, so my blogging will most likely be very limited.

 So, taking a break from writing about my favorite characters I decided to write another film review.
 I had been putting off seeing this film for a while because of the mixed reviews I have read or been given about this newest edition to the Batman cinematic universe.
 Today I finally had enough free time and I trekked down to my favorite Regal theater to watch it.
 I got my popcorn and soda and sat back to a hopefully enjoyable experience being lost in the DC universe.
 This review will contain Spoilers, so stop now if you haven't seen the film.

 Well, I can't say I hated the film.
 In fact, I quite enjoyed the first 2 hours of the 2 hours and 56 min movie.
 So first off, the one thing that bothered me about this film was that it was too long.
 I know that long movies have become the standard fair now a days, but this film should have ended about a half hour to 40 min before it did.
 In fact, I feel that the last act of the film was unnecessary, and from a writers standpoint, completely out of character for the main villain and made no sense for the character.
 The only thing it served was to be an incident that made the ending seem less anticlimactic.